PRESIDENT

 international teams for the

-materials in cement plants in developing countries.
+derived fuels and raw materials in cement plants in developing

 - Developed

-corporate standard quality
+corporate standard quality control

-for alternative raw materials and fuels for cement plants.
+procedures for alternative raw materials and fuels for cement plants.

 - Assisted